Introduction to Utilization Management

 During the patient’s treatment, an ongoing review tracks resource utilization and patient progress to prevent reimbursement denials.
 The nurse focuses on the patient receiving the best care possible that aligns with established clinical and institutional guidelines, protocols, and available resources.
 For example, UM nurses decide whether a patient experiencing an infection should be managed as an outpatient or admitted to the hospital.

-If this same patient is admitted to the hospital and the infection becomes more acute, the UM nurse helps decide if the patient requires treatment on a specialized unit, such as the intensive care unit (ICU), or if the patient should be treated on the less-costly medical-surgical unit (2).
+Suppose this same patient is admitted to the hospital and the infection becomes more acute.
+In that case, the UM nurse helps decide if the patient requires treatment in a specialized unit, such as the intensive care unit (ICU), or if the patient should be treated in a less costly medical-surgical unit (2).

 Due to the rising cost of healthcare services, one of the vital roles of the utilization management nurse is to manage resources (2).
 The nurse identifies areas where costs can be managed or reduced, such as length of hospital stay, medications, diagnostic tests, and therapies, and communicates these to the other team members.
-The nurse does this by working collaboratively with other members of the interdisciplinary healthcare team, such as physicians, nurses, pharmacists, clinical case managers, dieticians, therapists, and administrators.
+The nurse does this by working collaboratively with other interdisciplinary healthcare team members, such as physicians, nurses, pharmacists, clinical case managers, dieticians, therapists, and administrators.
 The nurse requests essential information from these team members to confirm the patient’s insurance authorization services (2).

 If the payor denies reimbursement, the nurse investigates these claim denials and appeals them to the insurance company (2, 5).